MarioVidoni/OpenAI-Daily-Fact/README.md

 ### today's fact

-Programming was used to create the world's first computer game, "Tic-Tac-Toe for the Naughts and Crosses Computer", in 1952.
+Programming was used to create the first computer game, Spacewar!
+It was created in 1962 by a team of MIT students.